What is Myopia?

 Lam, C. S. Y., Tang, W. C., Tse, D. Y. Y., Lee, R. P. K., Chun, R. K. M., Hasegawa, K., ... & To, C. H. (2020).
 Defocus Incorporated Multiple Segments (DIMS) spectacle lenses slow myopia progression: a 2-year randomised clinical trial.
 British Journal of Ophthalmology, 104(3), 363-368.

-At EMME Visioncare, our MyopiaControl treatment strategies are based on published research data, in line with the most up-to-date international clinical approach to controlling myopia progression in children.
+At EMME Visioncare, our MyopiaControl treatment strategies are based on published research data, in line with the most up-to-date international clinical approaches to controlling myopia progression in children.

 Science is always advancing.
-We update our treatment strategies as new research come to light, to ensure the children we look after always receive the latest and most effective treatments available.
+We update our treatment strategies as new research comes to light, to ensure the children we look after always receive the latest and most effective treatments available in Singapore.

 Below are links to selected published research on current myopia control treatment options.